Categorized | rear-fanged

-These are ultra-cool snakes for a couple of reasons.
+These are great snakes for a couple of reasons.
 Number 1 – their colors.
 This snake looks like Christmas – right?
-Amazing oranges, greens, and blacks assault your senses, and make you go ahhhhh if you’re a snake person.
-If you’re not, you still can’t help but appreciate what god or whatever started this – did with the scales of this amazing beast.
+Amazing oranges, greens, and blacks make it very unique.

 Number 2?
 They fly.
-They glide very far when they jump from a high vantage point.
-They can glide a hundred meters – and probably more, maybe these snakes are limited only by how high they are when they jump.
+Well, they glide very far when they jump from a high vantage point.
+They can glide dozens of meters – and probably more.
+These snakes are limited only by how high they are when they jump.
+Typically they use their gliding ability to travel from tree to tree in search of prey, or to elude capture by a predator.

 Length: As long as 1.2 meters (almost 4 feet)